graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 # Response

-When a server receives a {GraphQL-over-HTTP request}, it must return a well‐formed response.
+When a server receives a _GraphQL-over-HTTP request_, it must return a well‐formed response.
 The server's response describes the result of validating and executing the requested operation if successful, and describes any errors encountered during the request.